-Both milestones will be assessed at the end of the 3-year assessment period and the options will not vest or be capable of being exercised until after this assessment period has closed, other than in the case of a successful change of control transaction in which case the options will immediately vest.
+Each milestone will be assessed at the end of the 3-year assessment period and the options will not vest or be capable of being exercised until after this assessment period has closed, other than in the case of a successful change of control transaction in which case the options will immediately vest.
 Participants in the LTI plan must remain in employment during the assessment period.

-To achieve the relative TSR performance measure, the Company must outperform, on a TSR basis, at least 49.9% of the Peer Group established by the Board.
-The TSR performance for the LTI granted during the year ended 31 December 2020 will be assessed against a representative peer group comprising the following companies.
+To achieve the relative Total Shareholder Return (TSR) performance measure, the Company must outperform, on a TSR basis, at least 49.9% of the peer group established by the Board.
+The peer group for the LTI granted during the year ended 31 December 2021 is comprised of the following companies.